Limit of Visits to Machu Picchu: Hours, Shifts, and More

 A new way to visit Machu Picchu

-The new circuits and entrance tickets
+New circuits and entry tickets

 Circuit 1: Panoramic Route